 Letter of support

-Please attach a formal letter of support from your administrating organisation.
-The letter shall be signed by the head of the home department or equivalent where you will be doing your research.
+The formal letter of support from your administrating organisation shall be signed by the head of the home department or equivalent where you will be doing your research.
 Your (the applicant’s) name shall be stated clearly, as well as the name and function/position of the person writing the letter of support.

 Please note that the letter of support forms an important part of the assessment of your application.

 The document may cover no more than 2 A4 pages.
 The letter of support shall be written in English, and shall include the following headings and information.
-No further information shall be included.
+Please do not include any additional information.

-- a description of the applicant’s research programme and how this relates to research already in progress at the department
+- the applicant’s research programme and how this relates to research already in progress at the department

-- a description of how the applicant can contribute to the department’s activities based on their scientific and teaching competence
+- how the applicant can contribute to the department’s activities based on their scientific and teaching competence.

 Commitment of the hosting department

-- information on the applicant’s employment format and financing of the employment over the next 10-year period
+- the applicant’s employment format and financing of the employment over the next 10-year period

-- a description of how the department will fulfil the applicant’s need for premises, equipment and other infrastructure
+- how the department will fulfil the applicant’s need for premises, equipment and other infrastructure

-- a description of the HEI’s/department’s career plan for the applicant during and after the grant period.
+- the HEI’s/department’s career plan for the applicant during and after the grant period.
 The plan shall include goals and activities for how the applicant can continue acquiring scientific merit, and develop their leadership and their teaching competence.

 Please state the administrating organisation and project site.